 - Do title agents have an obligation to track mortgage satisfactions?

-- Should I work with a payoff tracking company?
+- Should I work with a lien release tracking company?

 If you're a homebuyer or seller, you can find the steps to obtaining a mortgage lien release here.

 The first question to ask yourself is the most obvious.
 What are the state and federal regulations when a mortgage satisfaction must be recorded?